Princess Maria Immacolata of Bourbon-Two Sicilies (1844–1899)

-Princess Maria Immaculata of Bourbon-Two Sicilies (Full Italian name: Maria Immacolata Clementina, Principessa di Borbone delle Due Sicilie) (14 April 1844, Naples, Kingdom of the Two Sicilies – 18 February 1899, Vienna, Austria) was fifth child and second-eldest daughter of Ferdinand II of the Two Sicilies and his wife Maria Theresa of Austria.
-Through her marriage to Archduke Karl Salvator of Austria, Maria Immaculata became an Austrian Archduchess.
+Princess Maria Immaculata of Bourbon-Two Sicilies (Full Italian name: Maria Immacolata Clementina, Principessa di Borbone delle Due Sicilie) (14 April 1844, Naples, Kingdom of the Two Sicilies – 18 February 1899, Vienna, Austria) was the fifth child and second-eldest daughter of Ferdinand II of the Two Sicilies and Maria Theresa of Austria.
+Through her marriage to Archduke Karl Salvator of Austria, Maria Immaculata became an Austrian archduchess.

 Early life

 Maria Immaculata was modest and reserved growing up and was jokingly called by her father "Petitta."
 Her mother, Maria Theresa, detested parties and court life and instead, she devoted herself to the care of her children and sewing.

 After the fall of the Kingdom of the Two Sicilies during the Expedition of the Thousand, the royal family fled to Rome where they resided at the Quirinal Palace at the invitation of the Pope Pius IX.

-Marriage and issue
+Marriage and family

 Maria Immaculata married Archduke Karl Salvator of Austria, fifth child and second-eldest son of Leopold II, Grand Duke of Tuscany and his wife Princess Maria Antonia of the Two Sicilies, on 19 September 1861 in Rome.

+The family spent two or three summers in Baden, so that Karl Salvator could go to the sulfur baths.
+Both Maria and Karl Salvator became popular with local citizens.
+In late September 1878, after Maria gave birth to a daughter in Baden, Emperor Ferdinand himself visited to attend the christening of Maria Immaculata Raineria; the archduchess was congratulated with a torchlight procession and presented a large bouquet of flowers by mayor of Baden Count Christalnigg.

+Issue

 Maria Immaculata and Karl Salvator had ten children: